 The problem our partners had was that (prior to 6.5) they had to decide which connector to configure: Direct or API.
 Unpicking a migration that started with a direct connector, but which ran into problems and needed to use the API was do-able, but challenging.

 A New Hybrid Approach

-Our new hybrid connector introduced with Transvault Migrator 6.5 released this week delivers the best of both worlds: It automatically switches from using the direct connector to the API connector whenever it encounters an item it can’t access properly.
+Our new hybrid connector introduced with TransVault Migrator 6.5 delivers the best of both worlds.
+It automatically switches from using the direct connector to the API connector whenever it encounters an item it can’t access properly.

 The net result is that your migration goes at full velocity whenever it can, but without risking data loss for any items that need the API to access them.

 But we hasten to add, we always encourage our migration partners to err on the side of caution, so you can still elect to use a fully API connector.
 It’s also worth noting that our API connector scales in parallel across multiple servers to give the industry-leading API performance too.